vaibhav18matere/books/README.md

 ### 19th APRIL => OUR SPHERE OF IMPULSES
 - Be willing to learn from anyone and everyone, regardless of their station in life.

+### 20th APRIL => REAL GOOD IS SIMPLE
+- For centuries, people have assumed that wealth would be a wonderful cure-all for their unhappiness or problems.
+Why else would they have worked so hard for it?
+- But when people actually acquired the money and status they craved, they discovered it wasn’t quite what they had hoped.
+- The same is true of so many things we covet without really thinking.